 Lauderhill is a larger medium-sized city located in the state of Florida.
 With a population of 71,868 people and 15 constituent neighborhoods, Lauderhill is the 37th largest community in Florida.

-Unlike some cities, Lauderhill isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lauderhill are a mix of both white- and blue-collar jobs.
+Lauderhill is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lauderhill is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Lauderhill who work in office and administrative support (14.79%), sales jobs (10.87%), and healthcare suport services (7.67%).

-The percentage of adults in Lauderhill who are college-educated is close to the national average for all communities of 21.84%: 20.15% of the adults in Lauderhill have a bachelor's degree or advanced degree.
+In terms of college education, Lauderhill is nearly on par with the US average for all cities of 21.84%: 20.15% of adults 25 and older in Lauderhill have a bachelor's degree or advanced degree.

 The per capita income in Lauderhill in 2018 was $20,588, which is lower middle income relative to Florida, and low income relative to the rest of the US.
 This equates to an annual income of $82,352 for a family of four.
 However, Lauderhill contains both very wealthy and poor people as well.

 Lauderhill is a very ethnically-diverse city.
 The people who call Lauderhill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lauderhill residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Lauderhill include Jamaican, Haitian, Italian, German, and British West Indian.

 Lauderhill also has a high percentage of its population that was born in another country: 37.27%.